What is the role of testosterone/hormones/androgens in male pattern hair loss?

 How does finasteride work?

-Finasteride inhibits expression of the enzyme, 5-alpha reductase, which regulates production of dihydrotestosterone (DHT).
+Finasteride inhibits expression of the enzyme, 5-alpha reductase, which regulates the production of dihydrotestosterone (DHT).
 By lowering DHT levels in the scalp, it reduces DHT's harmful effect on hair follicles.
 Finasteride decreases DHT concentrations in the serum and the scalp by up to 70 and 60%, respectively.

 How is finasteride administered?